Whole30 + Keto Italian Meatballs

-Easy Paleo & Whole30 Italian Meatballs Recipe – made with almond flour and served with marinara sauce over zoodles.
+Whole30 + Keto Italian Meatballs Recipe & Video – 2g net carbs!
+Low carb meatballs made with beef, pork and almond flour.
 The most delicious, moist, flavorful meatballs!
-Gluten free, grain free, dairy free, sugar free, clean eating, freezer friendly.
+Paleo, low carb, gluten free, grain free, dairy free, sugar free, clean eating, real food.

 You guys!
 These are hands down the best meatballs I have EVER HAD!
 I’m serious.
 Juicy, flavorful, tender, and packed with tons of Italian flavor.

-The first key to the meatballs is using both ground beef and ground pork.
-These adds a lot of flavorful and fat to keep these meatballs flavorful and from getting too dry.
-I personally prefer 85% lean beef and 80% pork, and always organic.
+The first key to the meatballs is using both ground beef and ground pork because this adds a lot of flavorful and fat to keep these meatballs juicy.
+I personally prefer 85% lean beef and 80% pork, and always from ButcherBox.

 Rather than using a panade of bread crumbs and milk, I make a panade using almond flour and chicken stock.
 Works beautifully!
 I cannot even tell the difference.
 In fact, I like it even better.
 The almond flour adds even more protein to the meatballs, and the chicken stock adds a light flavor that doesn’t compete with the beef and pork.